b3lial/amiga-docker-build/README.md

 # Amiga Docker Build Container

 This container compiles your amiga C and vasm source code.
+I am using it on systems like MacOS where its more difficult to set up a native Amiga compiler chain.
+It mounts the source code directory, invokes `make` and returns the compiled binary.

 ## Prerequisites

 1. Your source code is build with a _Makefile_
     * If it does not use `make`, you have to edit [entrypoint.sh](entrypoint.sh) and add your build steps
-2. Execute `docker-build.sh` which will
+2. Execute `docker-build.sh` (or `container-build.sh` if you are using the native MacOS CLI) which will
-    * Download vasm sources and gcc binary distribution
+    * Download vasm sources and gcc distribution
+    * Compile gcc and its libraries
     * create the container image

 ## Usage